 Of important note, Hecker is also a village of artists.
 Hecker has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hecker’s character.

-Being a small village, Hecker does not have a public transit system used by locals to get to and from work.
+Hecker is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Hecker who are college-educated is close to the national average for all communities of 21.84%: 19.12% of the adults in Hecker have a bachelor's degree or advanced degree.
+In terms of college education, Hecker is nearly on par with the US average for all cities of 21.84%: 19.12% of adults 25 and older in Hecker have a bachelor's degree or advanced degree.

 The people who call Hecker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hecker residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hecker include German, Irish, French, Polish, and Italian.